+You’re working on your law school applications, do you know where your recommenders are?
 If you don’t, you should.
-It’s something I see happen every year: The poor LOR gets forgotten until the last minute, never getting the attention it deserves.
-Applicants seem to consider it as a painful but relatively useless part of the application, and so don’t worry about it until the absolute last possible moment.
-So sad.And so very mistaken.
-Letters of recommendation, although they won’t likely sway the balance in your favor, can definitely sway the balance against it.
-As such, they should be taken very seriously.
-A bad LOR is just like bad beer: You don’t think it’s so bad in the heat of the moment, but you definitely regret it the next day.
+We see it every year, the poor LOR gets forgotten until the last minute, never getting the attention it deserves.
+Applicants seem to consider it a painful and relatively useless part of the application.
+So, why worry about it until the absolute last possible moment?
+So sad, and so very mistaken!
+Letters of recommendation, although they won’t likely sway the balance in your favor, it can definitely sway the balance against it.
+As such, you need to take them very seriously.
+A bad LOR is like tequila; you don’t think it’s so bad in the heat of the moment, but you definitely regret it the next day.

-- They come from a outside perspective and speak about you in the third person.
+- They come from an outside perspective and speak about you in the third person.
 This gives them more weight.
-Letters of recommendation allow the Admissions Committee to corroborate your academic story, be appraised of any personality traits you may not have mentioned throughout the rest of your application, and learn of any other qualifications (positive or negative) that you may bring to the table.
+They allow the Admissions Committee to corroborate your academic story, appraise any personality traits you excluded from your application, and learn of any other qualifications (positive or negative) that you may bring to the table.

 - They are lengthy.
 Recommendations that are less than a page are an automatic red flag.
 Can you really say anything of substance about anyone in 100 words or less?
 Make sure that every recommendation is a minimum of two pages.